 Yes, for subjects/courses taught in grades K-8, districts may choose to issue course designations of "pass" or "fail" in lieu of final grades or numeric scores, as long as 70 is established as the minimum passing score in grades 4-8.
 This option is not available for high school subjects/courses, including high school subjects/courses taught in middle school for high school credit.
-All subjects/courses for grades 9-12, including those courses that are taught in middle school for high school credit are taught in middle school for high school for high school subjects for grades 9-12, including those courses that are taught in middle school for high school credit in middle school for high school credit in middle school for high school credit.
+All subjects/courses for grades 9-12, including those courses that are taught in middle school for high school credit, shall have numerical grades of students in all courses for which credit is given in those courses.

-• The Georgia Student Finance Commission (GSFC) will honor district-determined grading policies for high school students.
+The Georgia Student Finance Commission (GSFC) will honor district-determined grading policies for high school students.
 As stated in GaDOE guidance, it is a requirement that districts assign final numerical grades for all high school courses; GSFC will use those grades for GPA calculations.
 GSFC released a FAQ with further details.